MetPX/sarracenia/doc/hpc_mirroring_use_case.rst

 each monitoring the same set of tens of millions of files.
 Since the deamons were running on many nodes, the memory use rose into the terabyte range.

-An alternate approach is, instead of running the modification detection at the Linux level, use the file system itself, which is database driven, to indicate which files had been modified.
+An alternate approach: instead of running the modification detection at the Linux level, use the file system itself, which is database driven, to indicate which files had been modified.
 The HPC solution's main storage system uses IBM's General Parallel File System, or GPFS.
 Using the *GPFS-policy* method, a query is run against the file system database at as high a rhythm as can be sustained (around five to ten minutes per